Skip to content

 RLE mask format details

-• The encoding is flattened row by row.
+• Flatten the mask row by row.

 Example 2x4 mask: